 Ah!
 Tricky, right?
-Here’s a helpful video to get familiar with some of the most common silent letters in English.
+Here’s a helpful video on some of the most common silent letters in English.

 The Best Resources to Practice English Pronunciation

-There are many diverse online resources you can use to practice English pronunciation and the following five are a great place to start.
+After all that, it would be a good idea to practice even more!
+There are many diverse online resources you can use to practice English pronunciation and the following are a great place to start.

 For those of you who are visual or auditory learners, the videos on this site are a great tool to learn British pronunciation.

 You can start with their series “Tim’s Pronunciation Workshop,” which tackles a variety of pronunciation topics and, as a bonus, includes transcripts for the videos.

 At the bottom of this site, you can also find video instructions to pronounce individual sounds in English.